kuQUARTZ/CS867F20/Class-Exercise-1/Readme.md

 **Run the Jupyter NoteBook**

-Now you are ready to work on InClassExercise-1.ipynb and Start the notebook by calling:
+Now you are ready to work on **InClassExercise-1.ipynb** and Start the notebook by calling:

 _C:\Class_Exercise_1>jupyter notebook_

 Now go to your web browser (ex, Google Chrome, Safari, Firefox) and go the this url: localhost:8888.

-Click on InClassExercise-1.ipynb to start working on the assignment.
+Click on InClassExercise-1.ipynb to start working.

 This exercise is for your practice only.
 No submission is needed.